jhave/TSNE-animator/README.md

 # FRAME by FRAME change
-simple mod of base TSNE algorithm so that as parameters change (between values that exceed recommended norms) an imge is saved these will later be combined into an animation
+simple mod of base TSNE algorithm so that as parameters change (between values that exceed recommended norms) an imge is saved.

+--
+these will later be combined into an animation